 Durham.
 All day is spent in and around Durham Cathedral, one of the greatest Romanesque churches in Europe and one of the most impressive of English cathedrals.
 Mighty towers rise above the encircling river Wear, while the interior cannot but move with its power and piety.
 The bulk of the building is little altered since the forty-year building campaign begun in 1093.
 There is the opportunity to attend Evensong or Evenprayer here.

-Hotel accommodation; private coach throughout; return train tickets between Newcastle and Durham; breakfasts and 2 dinners with wine, water, coffee; all admissions; all tips; the services of the lecturer and tour manager.
+Hotel accommodation; private coach throughout; breakfasts and two dinners with wine, water, coffee; all admissions; all tips; the services of the lecturer and tour manager.

 The tour involves a lot of walking, where coach access is restricted, and a lot of standing in churches and on site.
 Uneven ground and irregular paving are standard.
 A good level of fitness is essential.
 Unless you enjoy entirely unimpaired mobility, cope with everyday walking and stair-climbing without difficulty and are reliably sure-footed, this tour is not for you.
 Average distance by coach per day: 64 miles.

 Between 10 and 22 participants.

 'To see objects such as Cuthbert's pectoral cross and copies of illuminated manuscripts, including Codex Amiatinus and the Lindisfarne Gospels was brilliant.'